gamesbook/pyprototypr/docs/core_shapes.rst

 -------------------------
 `↑ <pageIndex_>`_

-The following are properties common to many shapes:
+The following are properties common to many shapes that can be set to create the desired output:

 - `x and y`_
 - `cx and cy`_
 - `Fill and Stroke`_
 - `Dot and Cross`_
 - `Rotation`_
+- `Text Descriptions`_
 - `Transparency`_